-&lt;sup>162 P. Kadzik, Assistant Attorney General, U.S. Department of Justice, Letter to the Honorable Ted W. Lieu climate change at the upcoming annual general meeting.
-One resolution of great importance to the Petitioners calls on Exxon's Board of Directors to adopt a policy acknowledging the moral imperative to limit global average temperature increases to 2° Celsius above pre-industrial levels, which includes committing the Company to support the goal of limiting warming to less than 2° Celsius.
+In a departure from previous years, the U.S. Securities and Exchange Commission recently decided, over objections from the company, that Exxon must allow shareholders to vote on a number resolutions related to climate change at the upcoming annual general meeting.
+159 One resolution of great importance to the Petitioners calls Exxon's Board of Directors to adopt a policy acknowledging the moral imperative to limit global average temperature increases to 2° Celcius above pre-industrial levels, which includes committing the Company to support the goal of limiting warming to less than 2° Celcius.
 The resolution refers to Pope Francis' encyclical letter Laudato Si', which states that "the climate is a common good, belonging to all and meant for all."
-The Petitioners believe that the Respondent Carbon Majors have both a moral and legal responsibility to the Philippines, Filipinos, and to the world, to conduct business in a manner that will keep global temperature rise this century well below 2° Celsius, and to drive efforts to further limit the temperature increase to 1.5° Celsius above pre-industrial levels.
+160 The Petitioners believe that the Respondent Carbon Majors have both a moral and legal responsibility to the Philippines, Filipinos, and to the world, to conduct business in a manner that will keep global temperature rise this century well below 2° Celsius, and to drive efforts to further limit the temperature increase to 1.5° Celsius above pre-industrial levels.
 The Respondents have the knowledge, power, and resources to support the rapid transition to 100% renewable energy for all.